inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

    :align: center
    :width: 100%

 At higher duration, the neural network gives a better estimation than the analytical.
 The difference from the baseline gets increasingly larger for the analytical model; at 20 noise sources, the difference is substantial, ~95% vs ~1% (100x difference).
-However, this difference for the neural network is around 50% at most in the whole range (2x difference).
+However, this difference for the neural network is around 50% at most in the whole range (2x difference):

 .. figure:: 1_8.png
    :align: center
    :width: 100%

-At even higher duration, the neural network is still a better match, because the analytical model gives incorrect results in most of the range.
+At even higher duration, the neural network is still a better match, because the analytical model gives incorrect results in most of the range:

 .. figure:: 1_16.png
    :align: center
    :width: 100%

 At higher power, the analytical error models estimation is mostly incorrect, except when no packets can be received due to the high number of noise sources.
-The neural network still follows the baseline better:
+The neural network still follows the baseline better when packets can be received:

-- at high number of noise sources, the analytical follows the baseline better.
+.. - at high number of noise sources, the analytical follows the baseline better.
 At lower number of noise sources, the relative difference between the analytical and the baseline is large (up to 1000x), for the neural network at most 2x.
 However,

+.. **TODO**

 .. figure:: 5_10.png
    :align: center